 While you’re planning things to do with kids in Honolulu, save time for shopping at the Aloha Stadium Swap Meet.
 Not only is it a fun place to spend an hour or two, it’s the best place to get souvenirs on Oahu.

 Plan to come early, as it gets pretty hot as the day goes on.
-Don’t forget to bring a water bottle and you may want to apply sun screen before you get started.
+Remember to bring a water bottle and you may want to apply sunscreen before you get started.